ahimik/ts-cached/README.md

 A simple yet powerful type agnostic caching library based on typescript decorators.
 The library supports asynchronous types such as Promise and Observable as well as regular synchronous function calls.
-There are few simple steps required to begin with a common caching scenario, however it is flexible enough for advanced usage.
+There are a few simple steps required to begin with a common caching scenario, however it is flexible enough for advanced usage.

 Main benefits: